Leonardo-121140028/121140028_UAS_Pemweb/README.md

   - Use of `session_start()` for session handling.
   - Storage of user information in session variables.

 ### Client-side State Management with JavaScript
 - **Overview**: Managing state using cookies and browser storage in JavaScript.
 - **Features**:
   - Functions to manage cookies.
   - Utilization of browser storage for storing local data.

+Absolutely, the text can be formatted to fit into a `README.md` document for your project.
+Here's how you can incorporate it:

+---

+## Bonus (Web Hosting)

+We embarked on our web development journey by securing a hosting plan and a domain at "geminiguys.my.id" with RumahWeb.
+The subsequent provision of cPanel access set the stage for our website's deployment.

+### Subdomain Configuration

+Each team member was allocated a subdomain, with mine being "rayhan.geminiguys.my.id".
+This action also generated a corresponding directory within the `public_html` folder, laying the groundwork for our individual web spaces.

+### Database Setup and Import

+Through the cPanel's MySQL database manager, I crafted a new database, ensuring to create and authorize a MySQL user for this database.
+Leveraging phpMyAdmin, I imported the essential "uas_pemweb.sql" file, setting the database's structure and initial content.

+### File Management and Configuration

+With the database ready, I uploaded the website files to the specified directory via the cPanel file manager.
+The final step in the setup involved tweaking the `koneksi.php` file to match the updated database configurations.

+### Hosting Selection Rationale

+Opting for RumahWeb's services fulfilled our requirements for the Web Programming Final Project splendidly.
+The balance between affordability for annual hosting, reliable customer service, and unwavering website uptime was crucial in our decision-making process.

+### Security Measures

+We safeguard our web project by diligently managing access to our database configurations and cPanel details, essential in preventing unauthorized intrusions.
+Enabling HTTPS has further solidified our website's security posture.

+### Server Specifications

+By utilizing subdomains, we've optimized our resource distribution strategy.
+Our chosen hosting package boasts unlimited bandwidth, ample storage, and an abundance of MySQL databases, all within RumahWeb's prescribed service parameters.